 - Carer contact details, including address

-- Particular needs or risks to the child such as special educational needs, disability, youth offending, mental health needs.
-A copy of the care plan should be shared to highlight the needs.
+- Certain needs or risks to the child.
+This includes special educational needs, disability, youth offending, mental health needs.
+A copy of the care plan should be shared to highlight the needs

 - GP details - old and new, if known

 - A digital photograph of the child that can be shared with the police force

 The College of Policing encourages local authorities to notify the relevant police force when a child is being placed out of area.
 This is based on the needs and risk of the child.
 By doing this you'll help in the safeguarding some of the most vulnerable children in the care system.